whohensee/SeeChange/docs/overview.md

-When running on a cluster/supercomputer, there is usually an abundance of CPU cores, so running multiple sections at once, or even multiple exposures (each with many sections), is not a problem, and simplfies the processing.
+When running on a cluster/supercomputer, there is usually an abundance of CPU cores, so running multiple sections at once, or even multiple exposures (each with many sections), is not a problem, and simplifies the processing.

 Additional parallelization can be achieved by using multi-threaded code on specific bottlenecks in the pipeline, but this is not yet implemented.